ankita34359/React-Js-Projects/README.md

 Here is the list of projects included in this repository:

-1. **Project 1: To-Do List**
+1. **Project 1: To-Do App**
-   A simple to-do list application to practice basic state management with React Hooks.
-Users can add, delete, and mark tasks as complete.
+   A simple to-do application to practice basic state management with React Hooks.
+Users can add, delete, and edit the tasks.

-2. **Project 2: Weather App**
-   A weather forecast application using an external API to fetch data and display current weather information.
-This project helps in understanding API calls in React.

-3. **Project 3: Counter App**
-   A basic counter application demonstrating the use of state and event handling in React.

-4. **Project 4: User Profile Card**
-   A reusable profile card component to practice props, component composition, and CSS styling in React.

-5. **Project 5: Simple Blog Post**
-   A simple blog post listing app that allows adding, editing, and deleting posts.
-Focuses on managing state and using forms in React.

 ## How to Use

 1. Clone the repository: